 The Raspberry Pi Zero is the smallest and cheapest Raspberry Pi available.
 At about half the size of other models, it offers a new set of possibilities.

 It’s the perfect option if you need something discreet or need to be powered constantly.
-Projects ideas like a security camera, a Game Boy or even or weather station are ideal for this model.
+Projects ideas like a security camera, a Game Boy or even a weather station are ideal for this model.